edgardanielgd/ETraining-Tech-Test/README.md

 ![alt text](./Docs/bigquery.png)

 A dataset that contains three final tables was created.
-These tables are feed by three dataflow pipelines.
+These tables are fed by three dataflow pipelines.
 Each of these dataflow pipelines perform a SQL query over the initial Cloud SQL Service and load the results to Big QUery.
 Each ETL run overwrites data in the final consumption tables.
 All of them are scheduled to be run each Monday at 7:00 am (GMT-5:00)
 Each SQL query performed by dataflows pipelines can be found at ./ETL/SQL